 So, what have we learned?
-The main difference between retargeting and remarketing is the type or format of the messaging and the location that the advertisements appear to customers.
+The main difference between retargeting and remarketing is the type or format of the messaging and the location where the advertisements appear to customers.

 Remarketing advertisements and messaging take place through direct email communication.
 Retargeting advertisements and messaging are shown through online ads across multiple platforms.
 Both audiences are established mainly through tracking pixels and cookies.

 Through the years, the distinction between retargeting has become blurry, with most marketers using these terms interchangeably.

 Although the subtle differences between retargeting and remarketing are important to know, it’s more important to understand the ways that your business can utilize both strategies to make the most of your digital marketing presence.

 Rather than focusing your marketing efforts on engaging new customers, retargeting and remarketing can reel potential customers back in that have already shown interest in your product or service–a simple but effective way to boost sales.